microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/lab/README.md

 ## Exercise 2: Explore DevTools

-> One of the main motivations for Teams AI Library is to provide excellent tools that simplify and speed up building and testing agents.
+> One of the main motivations for Teams SDK is to provide excellent tools that simplify and speed up building and testing agents.
 Because of this, we created the **CLI** for speedy agent initiation and project management, and **DevTools** as an accessible way to test your agent's behavior without jumping through deployment hoops.
 DevTools also provides crucial insight on activity payloads on the Activities page.

 > [!knowledge] The developer tools can be used to locally interact with an app to streamline the testing/development process, preventing you from needing to deploy/register the app or expose a public endpoint.